flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 Or, if you only have one computer, you could also email your link to the authors and we can verify that it worked.

-You can also store things directly from Python.
+You can also store snapshots of items directly from Python.

 ```python
 import kachery_p2p as kp